Saraju Mohanty

-Saraju Mohanty is an Indian-American professor of the Department of Computer Science and Engineering, and the director of the Smart Electronic Systems Laboratory, at the University of North Texas in Denton, Texas.
-Mohanty received a Glorious India Award – Rich and Famous NRIs of America in 2017 for his contributions to the discipline.
-Mohanty is a researcher in the areas of "smart electronics for smart cities/villages", "smart healthcare", "application-Specific things for efficient edge computing", and "methodologies for digital and mixed-signal hardware".
+Saraju Mohanty is an Indian-American professor of the Department of Computer Science and Engineering at the University of North Texas in Denton, Texas.
+He is the founding director of the Smart Electronic Systems Laboratory (SESL) there.
+He has also served in leadership roles in international professional organizations and academic journals, including the IEEE Computer Society and IEEE Consumer Electronics Society.
+He is the founding Dean of Artificial Intelligence Technology Institute (AiTI) at the SRM University-AP.

+Mohanty is a researcher in the areas of "smart electronics for smart cities/villages", "smart healthcare", "smart agriculture", "application-Specific things for efficient edge computing", and "methodologies for digital and mixed-signal hardware".
 He has made significant research contributions to security by design (SbD) for electronic systems, hardware-assisted security (HAS) and protection, high-level synthesis of digital signal processing (DSP) hardware, and mixed-signal integrated circuit computer-aided design and electronic design automation.

 Mohanty has been the editor-in-chief (EiC) of the IEEE Consumer Electronics Magazine during 2016-2021.
 He has held the Chair of the IEEE Computer Society's Technical Committee on Very Large Scale Integration during 2014-2018.
-He holds 4 US patents in the areas of his research, and has published 500 research articles and 5 books.
+He holds 6 granted patents in the areas of his research, and has published 600 research articles and 5 books.
 He is ranked among top 2% faculty around the world in Computer Science and Engineering discipline as per the standardized citation metric adopted by the Public Library of Science Biology journal.

+Mohanty received a Glorious India Award – Rich and Famous NRIs of America in 2017 for his contributions to the discipline.